 |

-Size |
+Comment |

-| Full auralization | full_Install_v9.0c_build2.CTT | 56,833 MB |
+| Full auralization | full_Install_v9.1gh_build1.01.CTT (with TUCT v2.0h) |

 Types that can be interesting to create one or more generic models for are:

-Underground station #1This model consists of a generic Underground station designed so that the following parameters can be varied: length, width, height, trains:on/off, ceiling:flat/arched, ceiling arch type,entrance:size/location, platform width, train size, track width, upper/lower wall properties etc. This model is simple enough not to warrant any other documentation than the GEO-file itself. |
+Underground station #1This model consists of a generic Underground station designed so that the following parameters can be varied: length,width, height, trains:on/off, ceiling:flat/arched, ceiling arch type,entrance:size/location, platform width, train size, track width, upper/lower wall properties etc. This model is simple enough not to warrant any other documentation than the GEO-file itself. |

 |

-Factory #1This model consists of a generic factory designed so that the following parameters can be varied: length, width, height, wall angles and upper/lower wall properties.
+Factory #1This model consists of a generic factory designed so that the following parameters can be varied: length, width, height,wall angles and upper/lower wall properties.
 Sizeable and moveable box objects that can mimic machinery can be moved around with sound sources automatically following.
 This model is simple enough not to warrant any other documentation than the GEO-files themself but is not a good model for real calculations since the floor under each "machine" is not removed (it was made so students easily could move them around).
-This model was made mid 90ies and since then the care about model correctness has increased. |
+Note: this model was made mid 90ies for university students use to in an exercize be able to study basic factory acoustics without having to waste time on the modeling itself.
+Since then the care about model correctness, associtated with increasing algorithm sophistication, has increased and the way the objetcs are modeled here is not how it should be for a real project:

 |

-Listening room #1This model consists of a generic home theater designed so that the following parameters can be varied: length, width, height, soffit size, corner construction, upper/middle/lower wall properties, easy sound source placement for various kinds of surround.
+Listening room #1This model consists of a generic home theater designed so that the following parameters can be varied: length, width,height, soffit size, corner construction, upper/middle/lower wall properties, easy sound source placement for various kinds of surround.
 Contains PDF-file documentation. |

 Notes: